 Students who attend Washington University are successful.
 Ninety-six percent of entering freshmen are retained into the sophomore year; 94 percent will graduate.
 The resources and services of the Career Center and Olin Business School’s Weston Career Center are available to students from the day they arrive on campus, throughout their academic career and beyond, for undergraduate and graduate students alike.
 The Career Center’s annual report provides more information on the composition of the student body, student diversity, internships and research opportunities, and employment trends for our graduates.

-The university offers programs and support to students with disabilities through Cornerstone: The Center for Advanced Learning.
+The university offers programs and support to students with disabilities through Disability Resources.

 Additional Student Information

 The Family Educational Rights and Privacy Act (FERPA) is a federal law that protects information about students.
 The law generally gives students the right to:

 - Inspect and review education records

 - Seek the amendment of education records

 - Consent to certain disclosures of education records